typemeta/funcj/codec/readme.md

 ### XML

-If, instead, we want to encode as XML, then as it's XML there's a little more ceremony, but the basics are the same:
+If, instead, we want to encode as XML, then the basics are the same:

 ```java
 final XmlCodecCore codec = Codecs.xmlCodec();